Blog

 Companies now have sensitive customer information, passwords, company credit cards and IP addresses floating around in Slack DMs and channels.
 Businesses simply can’t afford to take the risk of having this level and amount of sensitive information in Slack.

-How Metomic can make Slack secure for your business
+How can Metomic make Slack secure for your business?

 This is where Metomic comes into play.
 Our data security platform is capable of integrating with Slack and sweeping it extensively to pick up any valuable information that, in the hands of the wrong person, could jeopardise your company’s future.

-Thanks to Slack, communication has become quicker, smoother and more streamlined, with companies becoming hugely dependent on the tool.
 This has led to huge productivity but businesses need to ensure that these do not come at the expense of data privacy and security.

 What type of sensitive data can be found in Slack?

 As easy-to-use and convenient as Slack is, it’s near-impossible to see or control what information is being shared across the plethora of channels every company has.
-This can include sensitive data such as:

 • Email log-ins